hugsy/gef/docs/commands/set-permission.md

 ```
 gef➤ set-permission address [permission]
-  address       an address within the memory page for which the permissions should be changed
-  permission    a 3-bit bitmask with read=1, write=2 and execute=4 as integer
 ```

 The `permission` can be set using a bitmask as integer with read (1), write (2) and execute (4).
-For combinations of these permissions a bitwise OR has to be
+For combinations of these permissions they can just be added:
-applied: Read and Execute permission would be 1 | 4 = 5.
+Read and Execute permission would be 1 + 4 = 5.

 `mprotect` is an alias for `set-permission`.
 As an example, to set the `stack` as READ|WRITE|EXECUTE on this binary,